Model Context Protocol (MCP) Quick Start Guide

 Therefore, we can perform certain actions at the beginning and end of these three stages, such as creating and closing database connections, logging, and recording tool usage information.

-Below, we will use the web search tool as an example to store the queries and results of tool calls in a global context as a cache.
+Below, we will use a web search tool as an example, where the queries made when invoking the tool and the results obtained are stored in a global context as a cache, to illustrate how the lifecycle is utilized.
 The complete code is as follows:

 ```python